Training Instrumentalists to Be Instruments of God

 Paul Thorlakson, DMA

-Professor, Director of Piano Studies, Director of LBC Orchestra, Chair of Music, Worship & Performing Arts Department
+Professor, Director of Piano Studies, Chair of Music, Worship & Performing Arts Department

 MCM – The Southern Baptist Theological Seminary Louisville, KY

 Rachel Sidebothom, MEd

-Assistant Professor, Director of Music Education Studies, Oboe Instructor, Director of Chamber Ensembles, Associate Chair of MWPA
+Assistant Professor, Director of Music Education Studies, Oboe Instructor, Associate Chair of MWPA

 MME – Pennsylvania State University, University Park, PA